"Always have a dream that is longer than a lifetime,"

 "Be loving, be hopeful, be optimistic.
 Together we can build the world of our dreams."

-These are not words only for those involved with politics; these are words that speak directly to my heart and the work that we are trying to do here.
+These are words that speak directly to my heart and the work that we are trying to do here.

 All my life, I have heard the words that "it can't be done."

 But sometimes the trying is more important than the achieving.
 Sometimes something is so important that not to try, is wrong somehow.

 Maybe it can't be done, maybe there are things that take longer than a lifetime.
 Sacrifices have to be made, endless hours of work that are required, but if there are enough people who are part of the dream things can happen.

 I had a dream.

 I grew up loving horses.
 One day I saw what being on the back of the horse could do for the human body - for the human soul.
 I saw joy, love, laughter, bodies being healed all from the back of the horse.
 That started one dream.
 A dream of making this available to bodies and souls damaged by what some might see as an unkind fate.
 And I found a group of people that were joyful, happy and loved life with the pure simplicity of a young child.
 And I saw the magic that can happen when you bring horses and people together.

 The dream changed, and I came to realize that while horses could bring so much health to us, that ironically horses were being damaged by some that they served.
 Horses came into my life, whose bodies and minds were locked, stressed, frenzied, no longer remembering their own youth, when moving with fluidity, came as naturally as breathing.
 Instead, bodies locked in incorrect postures, muscles straining, backs blocked, breathing impaired, not knowing anymore how to move in perfect rhythm, no longer remembering backs that expand as they breathe in or rib cages that floated as they moved within the stride.
 One horse after another came into my life that seemed more damaged than the next.